ielab/TAS-B-Reproduction/README.md

 ### To inference

-Note: please specify the path of trained models in config/dense_retrieval/model/example.yaml
+Note: please specify the path of trained models in config/dense_retrieval/model/example.yaml On the other hand, creating your own yaml file is also possible.
+Please refer to the example.yaml for the format.
 ````
 python3 matchmaker/dense_retrieval.py encode+index+search --run-name {cmodel_choice} \
         --config config/dense_rertrieval/base_setting.yaml config/dense_rertrieval/dataset/msmarco_dev.yaml config/dense_retrieval/model/example.yaml
 ````